netzmacht/html/readme.md

 ```

-If you use the event based factory you have to take care of building the elements for yourself.
-You have to assign your
+If one uses the event based factory, he/she has to take care of building the elements for themselves.
+He/She have to assign their
 event handler to the dispatcher by listening to the `Netzmacht\Html\Event\CreateElementEvent::NAME` which passes a
 `Netzmacht\Html\Event\CreateElementEvent` event object.